-6.1 Symbolic Encoding
+5.1 Representation of Symbolic Encodings

-The symbolic encoding is used for characterizing the set of reachable configurations of the program from the point of view of two distinct executing threads.
-Roughly, this is done by recording the relationships of the local configurations of the two threads with each other, the relationships of the local variables of a thread with global variables, the observer configuration, and assertions about the heap.
+A symbolic encoding characterizes all the configurations of the program from the point of view of two distinct executing threads.
+This is done by recording the relationships of the local configurations of the two threads with each other, the relationships of the local variables of a thread with global variables, the observer configuration, and the assertions about the heap.
 It is a combination of several layers of conjunctions and disjunctions.
+In this section, let us fix two thread identifiers $i_1$ and $i_2$ and let us first introduce some necessary definitions in a bottom-up manner.